kevin-labtani/Docker-Kubernetes/README.md

 In `App.js` we can now send the fetch requests to `/api/tasks`.
 Then rebuild, repush and reapply.
 We can see our app now works without errors.

 ### Deploying a Kubernetes Cluster

+We need to setup the infrastructure for K8s to run on, we need to replace minikube or Docker Desktop we've used so far

+Our deployment options are

+- Custom Data Center & Install + configure everything on our own
+- Cloud Provider & Install + configure most things on our own (eg. EC2 + [kOps](https://github.com/kubernetes/kops))
+- Cloud Provider & Install + Use a managed service (then we just have to define our cluster architecture)

+We'll be using AWS EKS (Elastic Kubernetes Service), the advantages over AWS ECS that we used before are:

+- Managed service for Kubernetes deployments
+- No AWS-specific syntax or philosophy required
+- Use standard Kubernetes configurations and resources

+#### Preparing the Starting Project

+We'll work with `19-kub-deploy` for this section.
+We have an users and an auth API, The users API communicates with the auth API and the auth API isn't reachable from the outside

+We already have `auth.yaml` and `users.yaml`, both combine a deployment and a service in a single `.yaml` file

+Note that for the users API Deployment we have an env variable for the AUTH_API_ADDRESS much like we had in the last section.
+We also have an env variable for mongoDB as we're using mongoDB to store our data

+We of course have to build and push both our images, `docker build -t kevinlabtani/kub-dep-users .`, `docker build -t kevinlabtani/kub-dep-auth .`, etc.

+This time we won't apply the `.yaml` locally to our cluster, we'll directly dive into AWS EKS

+#### Creating & Configuring the Kubernetes Cluster with EKS

+Go to the [AWS Management Console](https://console.aws.amazon.com/console/) and search EKS

+Pick a cluster name - kub-dep-demo - and click _Next step_, we're then taken to a page where we can configure our cluster

+step1 Configure cluster:
+Pick the _Cluster Service Role_ we're creating next paragraph; EKS behind the scenes will create some EC2 instances, EKS needs permissions to do that, and permissions are managed through the IAM console, click on it.

+Click _create role_ in the IAM console, pick AWS service, scroll down to EKS, click on it and choose _EKS - Cluster_ (a predifine role with all the neede dpermissions already assigned).
+Click _Next:Permissions_ then _Next:Tags_, then _Next:Review_, then name the role eksClusterRole and click _create role_

+step2 Networking:
+Click on services in the navbar, search _CloudFormation_ and open it in a new tab

+Click _create stack_, leave the default and paste in the url from [this page](https://docs.aws.amazon.com/eks/latest/userguide/create-public-private-vpc.html#create-vpc) as _S3 URL_.
+Click _Next_

+Pick a name - eksVpc - and leave all defaults, click _Next_

+At the end, click _Create stack_; this will create a VCP network for us; close this page

+Go back to the _Specify networking_ page and pich the VPC we just created

+For _Cluster endpoint access_, pick _Public and private_, then click _Next_

+step3:
+click _Next_

+step4:
+click _create_

+We now have our cluster created

+We need to modify `kubectl` to be able to communicate with our EKS cluster.
+The config file created by docker-desktop is located at `C:\Users\kevin\.kube\config`, it's best to save a copy of the existing config file and rename it.
+We'll use the aws cli to do that so we need to [install it](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)

+On AWS click on our account nameang go to _My Security Credentials_.
+Pick _Access Key_ and _Create New Access Key_, download the key file and find an AWSAccessKeyID and a AWSSecretKey.
+Run `aws configure` and enter our credentials

+Now, once the EKS cluster is active, run `aws eks --region us-east-1 update-kubeconfig --name kub-dep-demo`, this will update our .kube config file with everything it needs for `kubectl` to communicate with our AWS EKS cluster

+Now, eg. `kubectl get pods` will communicate with our AWS EKS cluster

+#### Adding Worker Nodes

+Go to the _Compute_ tab and click _Add Node Group_

+step1:
+Name it demo-dep-nodes, and add the IAM role eksNodeGroup we're creating in the next paragraph through the IAM console, leave eveything else default and click next

+The nodes (EC2 instances) wil need their own specific permissions.
+Click _create role_ in the IAM console, pick AWS service, scroll down to EC2, click on it and then click _Next:Permissions_, search for EKS and add AmazonEKSWorkerNodePolicy, search for cni and add AMAZONEKS*CNI_Policy, search for ec2container and add AMAZONEC2ContainerRegistryReadOnly.
+Then click on \_Next:Tags*, then _Next:Review_, make sure the 3 policies are there then name the role eksNodeGroup and click _create role_

+step2:
+Pick the kind of EC2 instances that will be launched and managed by EKS.
+Keep the default AMI type and pick a cheap instance type, t3.small (don't use the micro instance, it might cause errors)

+Pick our scaling policy, we'll keep with 2, the default.
+Click _next_

+step3:
+we can dissallow remote access to nodes (means we can't connect through ssh to the nodes), click _next_

+step4:
+click _create_, this will spin up a couple EC2 instances and add them to our cluster, it will also install all the K8s software required on these nodes and add them to the cluster network.
+That's the part we would have to do manually otherwise

+On the EC2 service pages, we can see our running EC2 instances, we also see that at the moment there's no load balancer

+#### Applying Our Kubernetes Config

+As we've seen before, `kubectl` is now linked to our AWS EKS custer, so we can just run `kubectl apply -f=auth.yaml -f=users.yaml`

+`kubectl get services` lists our two services, we can also see an EXTERNAL-IP associated with the users-service than we can use to send requests to with Postman

+On the EC2 service pages, we can see we now have a load balancer that was creaued automatically by AWS because we depload the services

+#### Getting Started with Volumes

+#### Adding EFS as a Volume (with the CSI Volume Type)

+#### Creating a Persistent Volume for EFS

+#### Using the EFS Volume